SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Aegis Assault

-When using a shield to attack an enemy, you can push them back or knock them prone.
+When using a shield to attack an enemy, you can knock them prone.

 * Shield Mastery